DonMVB/aws/AWS_Assoc_SAA_C02.md

     - `aws ec2 describe-key-pairs --key-name KEY-NAME-HERE`
     - `aws iam upload-ssh-public-key --user-name KEY-NAME-HERE --ssh-public-key-body "$(< ~/.ssh/KEY-NAME-HERE.pub)"

 ### 1.6.8.
-EC2 Placement Groups:
+EC2 Placement Groups (Updated 1/11/2011)
 -  Placement groups balance the tradeoff between risk tolerance and network performance when it comes to your fleet of EC2 instances.
 The more you care about risk, the more isolated you want your instances to be from each other.
 The more you care about performance, the more conjoined you want your instances to be with each other.
 - There are three different types of EC2 placement groups:

   1.)
-Clustered Placement Groups:: Single AZ - Lowest Latency
+Clustered Placement Groups: Single AZ - Lowest Latency
     - Clustered Placement Grouping is when you put all of your EC2 instances in a single availability zone.
 This is recommended for applications that need the lowest latency possible and require the highest network throughput.
     - Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).
+Instances can be of different types/classes.
+S3 performance is not increased.
+(Updated 1/11/2011)

   2.)
-Spread Placement Groups:: EC2 Instances on distinct HW
+Spread Placement Groups: EC2 Instances on distinct HW
     - Spread Placement Grouping is when you put each individual EC2 instance on top of its own distinct hardware so that failure is isolated.
     - Your VMs live on separate racks, with separate network inputs and separate power requirements.
 Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
     - Can also be in multiple AZ's.
+    - There is a **maximum** of Seven instances per AZ for SPG's (added 1/8/2021)

   3.)
-Partitioned Placement Groups:: Mult instances on same HW, grouped diff AZ's
+Partitioned Placement Groups: Mult instances on same HW, grouped diff AZ's
     - Partitioned Placement Grouping is similar to Spread placement grouping, but differs because you can have multiple EC2 instances within a single partition.
 Failure instead is isolated to a partition (say 3 or 4 instances instead of 1), yet you enjoy the benefits of close proximity for improved network performance.
     - With this placement group, you have multiple instances living together on the same hardware inside of different availability zones across one or more regions.
     - If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.